-Jordan comes from the Democratic Republic of Congo and has been at Ritsona refugee camp for 10 months.
+Jordan is from the Democratic Republic of Congo and has been at Ritsona Refugee Camp for 10 months.
 He shares with us his daily life at Ritsona and his dreams for the future.

 “In my country, I studied informatics and management.
 I wish to be engineer or businessman.
 Before I was born, my mother had a dream that I would work in administration, I hope one day I can please her and make this dream come true by working in an administrative post.
 Both of my parents passed away, my siblings are still living in Congo.

 Helping others makes me happy.
 I do it in the camp, in my everyday life.
 It is not always easy because we all are different, we have different cultures and it is hard sometimes to understand each other.
 I will always keep trying.

 Sometimes it is hard to live with the other nationalities.
 For some people, it is the first time they have seen or lived with black people.
 I think in some countries, they hate black people or anyone not the same as them and they bring this hate with them.
 We are all evolving together, day by day.
 I see their change and I try to evolve too.